FurenchiFurai/furenchifurai.github.io/blog0.md

 ### Creating this webpage and using Jekyll/Markdown

-Surpsingly I thought this part was going to be the most difficult to achieve, but after fiddling with tutorials and the settings in the repository and creating/deleting some failed ones I was able to get Jekyll to work.
+Surpsingly I thought this part was going to be the most difficult to achieve, but after fiddling with tutorials and the settings in the repository and creating/deleting some failed ones I was able to get Jekyll to work on the page.

 What I found easiest to do, was to simply create the repository which would be to use `<username>.github.io` as the repository name and then head off from there.

+Then head to your settings for that specific repository, and scroll down to **Github Pages** and you are able to choose a theme that works, which in my case chose *Slate* and all markdown pages `.md` should import the configuration settings from the `_config.yml` file.

+Unfortunately, while i was doing this, I accidentally set my [README](furenchifurai.github.io) to be the mainpage of my site, so for the time being, I'll keep that until I find a fix for it.